Hiking in the Canadian Rockies

 Tackle the Sentinel Pass and Bow Lake trails in Banff National Park, summit Mount Fairview (2744m) and camp near Lake Louise

-Trek by the Athabasca Glacier in Jasper National Park and summit the Bald Hills (2345m) for epic views of Maligne Lake
+Trek by the Athabasca Glacier in Jasper National Park, and hike the backcountry trails on Mount Revelstoke for panoramic views of the Columbia Valley

 Hit the paths less trodden in Yoho and Glacier National Parks, hiking by stunning Emerald Lake and taking on the Balu Pass